 |

 more examples for silicone rubber bearing plates and splints: 1

-fine and 1 wide correction by
+fine and 1 wide alignment by W. Paulus.

-W. Paulus.
-Thermoformed splint for fine correction
+Thermoformed splint for fine

-of lower incisors, manufacture: At
+correction of lower incisors, manufacture: First,

-splint which was created by the spacer.
+created by the spacer.

 Plate with silicone rubber

-squeezing frontally as
+expand sidewards, when squeezing frontally as desired.
+Depending

-contact or full contact to these teeth, it will move them rather
+if the silicone has point contact or full contact to these teeth,

-tipping or rather bodily.
-The plate can moreover be equipped with
+it will move them rather tipping or rather bodily.
+The plate can

 silicone, no more wax.
 Note well that it acts from both sides

-shield before the incisors, which bears also silicone inside.
+plastic shield, which bears also silicone inside.

+|